General Oral Hygiene Care

 A diet that is rich in vitamins, minerals and fresh fruit and vegetables can help to prevent gum disease.
 Gum disease can lead to tooth loss and cause bad breath.

-Your friendly hygienist can provide you with dietary dental advice to help you maintain healthy gums and teeth.
+Your friendly Oral Health Therapists can provide you with dietary dental advice to help you maintain healthy gums and teeth.
 Also recommend to you any products you may need to assist in lessening the ill effects that some food, drinks and bad habits may cause.